akasha147/scrapper/readme.md

 # A simple image scrapper built using python

-Bulit using `BeautifulSoup` Module in Python
+Built using `BeautifulSoup` Module in Python